erick-bergamini/plex/README.md

 - Configure your TMDB API key to autenticate into the site

+PS: This is a required for trailers to work

 ```
 # echo TMDB_KEY="PUT_YOUR_THEMOVIEDB_API_KEY_HERE" >> /etc/environment
 ```

+- Configure plex to index your media on previouly created media directories

+This article may be helpful: https://support.plex.tv/hc/en-us/articles/200264746-Quick-Start-Step-by-Step-Guides

 ```
 Still in development.